lostfictions/bort/README.md

 making bad rhymes.

 `npm start` will start the bot in production mode.
-Use `npm run dev` if you want to run online but restart on any change, or `npm run cli` to spin up a command line interface for testing that will restart on any change.
+Use `npm run dev` if you want to run a local bot that will connect to services but restart on any change, or `npm run dev-cli` to spin up an offline command-line interface for testing that will restart on any change.

-bort is written in typescript, and the dockerfile will compile to js as part of its setup. run `npm run watch-cli` or `npm run watch-dev` if you're hacking on things and want an auto-reloading cli interface or live client, respectively.
+bort is written in typescript, and the dockerfile will compile to js as part of its setup.